-The BNM is a corporate body established pursuant to the Central Bank of Malaysia Act 2009.
-The principal objectives of the BNM are to promote monetary stability and financial stability conducive to the sustainable growth of the Malaysian economy.
+The Bank Negara of Malaysia is a corporate body established pursuant to the Central Bank of Malaysia Act 2009.
+The principal objective of the BNM is to promote monetary and financial stability conducive to the sustainable growth of the Malaysian economy.
 The BNM regulates financial institutions and has the power to issue guidelines, by-laws, circulars, standards or notices.